hmrc/bootstrap-play/README.md

 Note: `Environment.Mode` still works as before, and some libraries may still use that as a prefix in their keys.

+#### CSRFExceptionsFilter was removed

+It was deprecated in 2017, and the original use-cases no longer appear valid.

+If you still need the functionality offered by this filter, please copy the code from bootstrap-play-26 into your own codebase (including the tests) and take ownership of it.

 ## License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").